What is the Court of Protection?

 You can find out more about the Mental Capacity Act on the Which?
 Later Life Care website.

 - If you'd like to set up a Power of Attorney, Which?
-Wills can help - use our selector tool to find the best one for you.
+Wills can help - find out which option is best for your circumstances.

 How to apply to the Court of Protection